 - 1. For the preparation of correct Accounting Records. - 2.
-Preparation of P&L A/c with corrected figures to ascertain correct Profit or Loss. - 3.
+Preparation of P & L A/c with corrected figures to ascertain correct Profit or Loss. - 3.
 To find out the true financial position of the firm by preparing Balance Sheet with corrected figures.

-Classification of Errors (On the basis on Nature)
+Classification of Errors

+(On the basis on Nature)

-Type of Error with Meaning Sub-Types with Examples Error of Omission (When a transaction is completely or partially omitted to be recorded in the books) a) Error of complete Omission Good-sold to X on credit bu not recorded in Sales Book. b) Partial Omission Purchase machinery ₹ 5,000 in cash, recorded in cash Book but not recorded in Machinery A/c. .
-Error of Commission (These errors are caused due to wrong recording of transaction, wrong totalling of subsidiary books of Ledger A/c, Wrong posting wrong carry forward) and wrong balancing etc. a) Error of Recording in the Book of Original Entry Goods purchased from Rav for ₹ 450, but Goods recorded as ₹ 540, in the Purchases Book. b) Wrong Totalling of Subsidiary Book Example Purchase Book has been undercast (short totalled) by ₹ 100. c) Error in Totalling of Balancing of Ledger A/cs Example : Creditors A/c has been balanced short by ₹ 500 d) Error of Posting Posting to the wrong side but correct account Goods sold to X for ₹ 550 entered to the credit of ₹ X's A/c instead of posting to the debit side of his account. debit side of his account.
-154 XI - Accountanc
+٦ Type of Error with Meaning Sub-Types with Examples 1.
+Error of Omission It refers to the error in which a transaction is completely or partially omitted to be recorded in books. - Error of complete Omission Good-sold to X on credit but not recorded in Sales Book.
+Partial Omission Purchase machinery ₹ 5,000 in cash, recorded in cash Book but not recorded in Machinery A/c.
+2. 2.
+Error of Commission It refers to those errors which are caused due to wrong recording of transactions, wrong totalling of subsidiary or Ledger A/cs.
+Wrong posting and wrong carry forward etc. Error of Recording in the Book of Original Entry Goods purchased from Ravi for ₹ 450, but Goods recorded as ₹ 540, in the Purchases Book.
+Wrong Totalling of Subsi- diary Book Example : Purchase Book has been undercast (short totalled) by ₹ 100.
+Error in Totalling or Balanc- ing of Ledger A/cs [] Example : Creditors A/c has been balanced short by ₹ 500.
+Error of Posting Posting to the wrong side but correct account Goods sold to X for ₹ 550, entered to the credit of ₹ X's A/c instead of posting to the debit side of his account.